What Lactating People Need to Know about Urgent Care

 Remember those phrases you practiced or wrote down?
 Now is the time to put them to use!
 Ask the provider about alternative treatments that would not disrupt lactation.
 Lean on your companion for moral support if it feel intimidating to ask questions.
 This is YOUR appointment, YOU are paying the provider for their time, and medical providers are legally and ethically REQUIRED to answer your questions.

-• Keep in mind that urgent care providers are NOT specialists in medication safety during lactation.
+Keep in mind that urgent care providers and primary care providers are NOT specialists in medication safety during lactation.

 If a provider recommends a medication but says you’ll need to stop feeding your little one while taking it, take a breath.
 Remind yourself that this is just one opinion, and that it is very likely not an expert opinion since urgent care providers are generalists by default.